ivanchubb/ivan.chubb.dev/docs/resume.md

 ### DevSecOps Engineer (2024 - Present)

-- Project Manager for a DevSecOps framework of containers and pipelines that enables over 120 apps, 1000 developers, and 40 organizations
+- Project Manager and lead developer for a DevSecOps framework of containers and pipelines that enables over 120 apps, 1000 developers, and 40 organizations
 - Responsible for briefing senior leadership on how both policy and technical compliance can be automated

 ### U.S. Army Cyber Schoolhouse (2021 - 2024)